 It’s official!
 Our 11th annual Ethics in Business & Community awards are happening this week!
-Today we’ll wrap up our series highlighting this year’s nominees, and share with you community finalists who are being nominated for the individual category:
+Today we’ll wrap up our series highlighting this year’s nominees.
+We’ll share with you community finalists nominated for the individual category:

 - Mark Curry of Wells Fargo – Mark is the Community Bank President at Wells Fargo, a company that provides banking, insurance, investments, mortgage, and consumer and commercial finance through more than 9,000 stores and more than 12,000 ATMs across North America, and internationally through WellsFargo.com.